 Folic Acid Antagonist

-Sulfamethoxazole and trimethoprim combination is used to treat intestinal or urinary tract infections.
-It is also used to treat Pneumocystis carinii pneumonia (PCP), a very serious kind of pneumonia.
+Sulfamethoxazole and trimethoprim combination is used to treat infections such as urinary tract infections, middle ear infections (otitis media), bronchitis, traveler's diarrhea, and shigellosis (bacillary dysentery).
+This medicine is also used to prevent or treat Pneumocystis jiroveci pneumonia or Pneumocystis carinii pneumonia (PCP), a very serious kind of pneumonia.
 This type of pneumonia occurs more commonly in patients whose immune systems are not working normally, such as cancer patients, transplant patients, and patients with acquired immune deficiency syndrome (AIDS).